Blog

 Nov.
 21, 2025

-Subrack (19’’Eurocard rack) has become the preferred mechanical platform for railway signaling and train control systems, including TCC, RBC, Interlocking, and CTC.
+Subrack (19’’Eurocard rack) has become the preferred mechanical platform for railway signaling and Train Control and Management System (TCMS), including TCC, RBC, Interlocking, and CTC.

 With standardized interfaces, modular expansion capability, and proven environmental reliability, it delivers the mechanical foundation required for modern, safety-critical railway control.